-- the lead teachers are Deputy Head Academic and Assistant Head Academic. - to maintain and update annually the scholars register. - to review all baseline test data to identify high attaining students. - to review Academic Performance Summaries to identify students attaining above expectations in subjects. - to work with colleagues to promote the learning experiences and opportunities for all students, both within the curriculum and in extra-curricular activities, looking all the time for extension and enrichment opportunities e.g. competitions, partnership work, subject clubs, summer schools etc. - To make students on the register and others as identified by Heads of Subject, aware of local and national opportunities. - to foster an attitude within the school which seeks to include more students extension activities.
+- the lead teachers are Deputy Head Academic and Assistant Head Academic - to maintain and update annually the scholars register - to review all baseline test data to identify high attaining students - to review Academic Performance Summaries to identify students attaining above expectations in subjects - to work with the Extended Learning Co-ordinator to develop the provision for scholars - to work with the Extended Learning Co-ordinator to review and develop the supercurricular provision - to work with colleagues to promote the learning experiences and opportunities for all students, both within the curriculum and in extra-curricular activities, looking all the time for extension and enrichment opportunities e.g. competitions, partnership work, subject clubs, summer schools etc. - To make students on the register and others as identified by Heads of Subject, aware of local and national opportunities - to foster an attitude within the school which seeks to include more students extension activities